OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ```

 > [!NOTE]
 > Functions in Excel are prepended by the namespace specified in your XML manifest file.
 A function's namespace comes before the function name and they are separated by a period.
 For example, to call the function `ADD42` in the cell of an Excel worksheet, you would type `=CONTOSO.ADD42`, because CONTOSO is the namespace and `ADD42` is the name of the function specified in the JSON file.
-The namespace is intended to be used as an identifier for your company or the add-in.
+You should use namespace as an identifier for your company or the add-in.

 ## Functions that return data from external sources